Many people are aware of SEO – search engine optimization – but don’t realize that a variation of this is local SEO.

 - Google My Business Page

-As an example, look at the query for “personal injury attorney” which has no geo qualifier term – my location in the browser, however, is set to San Diego, and I get the local SEO results of San Diego businesses.
+As an example, look at the query for “personal injury attorney” which has no geo qualifier term – I get local SEO results of San Diego businesses.

 If I change the location from where I’m searching from to say, Los Angeles, I will see very different results.

-Part of the local SEO process can include ranking other domains in the local search results, not just your own domain.
+Part of the local SEO process can include ranking other domains in the local search results, not just your own website.